-There are many resources available, as well as a passionate community ready to assist however possible.
+There are many resources of available to pattern, as well as a passionate community ready to assist however possible.
 With collaborated efforts, South Tacoma has the potential to become a distinct and desirable business destination and manufacturing region unlike anywhere else in Washington state.